On this page:

 For further information on writing independent studies or dissertations see our dedicated Dissertation Writing SkillsGuide.

-This document from the University of Reading gives an overview of more than 40 different assessment types in use at universities.
-Although it is designed as advice for tutors choosing assessments, it can be very helpful for students too.
+This document was adapted from a resource by the University of Reading.
+It gives an overview of more than 40 different assessment types in use at universities.
+Although it was initially designed as advice for tutors choosing assessments, it can be helpful for students too.
 Please note, even this is not a full list and many digital and visual assessments (for example Infographics) are now becoming popular.

 This document from the University of Leeds is a compilation of degree level assessment techniques from similar UK and international universities researched by three of their students.